someparsa/TikZ-Steel/README.md

 - [ ] 3D drawing of the profiles
 - [ ] Dimensions and annotations
 - [ ] Readme and a guide for the package
+- [ ] fill in the cross-sections shape with pattern or shading